nasa/zarr-eosdis-store/README.md

 # Aszarr Library

-Library for doing performance partia reads of remote HDF and NetCDF files using the [Zarr](https://zarr.readthedocs.io/en/stable/) library.
+Library for doing performance partial reads of remote HDF and NetCDF files using the [Zarr](https://zarr.readthedocs.io/en/stable/) library.

 ## Installation